scylladb/scylladb/docs/architecture/raft.rst

 for information on how to handle failures.

-Upgrade Considerations for SyllaDB 5.0 and Later
+Upgrade Considerations for ScyllaDB 5.0 and Later
 ==================================================

 Note that when you have a two-DC cluster with the same number of nodes in each DC, the cluster will lose the quorum if one